 Several friends and I are planning on doing the 12 Days of Christmas for a lady who really needs some pampering right now.
 She is sole care-giver to her husband, who is a double amputee, has diabetes and is on dialysis everyday.
 We are wondering what are some things we could give her to correspond to each of the 12 days.
-Doesn't have to be fancy or expensive, can be cute or funny.
-Just something to let her know we are thinking about her.
-Any suggestions?
-We will be starting on the 14th of December, so time is of the essence.

 I have done this for my mother-in-law for years:

 Day 3 - Picture of the grandkids (three)

 On December 13th, there are officially 12 days left until Christmas!
 A fun and creative Christmas tradition I remember from my childhood is called "The Twelve Days of Christmas.
 It all starts on December 13th and continues up until Christmas Eve, December 24th.
 My favorite "12 Days of Christmas" is to leave one nativity piece each night and at the end of the 12 days the family will have a complete nativity scene.

 12 Days of Christmas doesn't end on Christmas, Christmas IS the FIRST day of Christmas ...
 Christmas Eve is the last day of Advent :/

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have a family of 2 moms and 2 daughters.
 I would like to surprise them with 12 Days of Christmas gifts left at their door step, without them knowing who it is.
 I am the worst gift buyer ever.
 Any thoughts?